 Unusual Options Activity Insight: Faraday Future

-On Friday, shares of Faraday Future (NASDAQ:FFIE) saw unusual options activity.
-After the option alert, the stock price moved up to $14.41.
+Shares of Faraday Future (NASDAQ:FFIE) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $12.

 Bullish And Bearish Sentiments